art-institute-of-chicago/artic.edu/docs/apiModels.md

 You can move all this to a scope as well.
 Just add it to the `Search` model as seen before and call it by it's name.

+*Something to remember:* Scopes are good for every query on this document, not only searching.